Robert Kirk (folklorist): Death

 was in the habit of taking a turn in his nightgown on summer evenings on the fairy hill beside the manse, in order to get a breath of fresh air before retiring to bed: and one evening in 1692 – 14 May – his body was found lying, apparently dead, on the hill.

+Kirk's tomb is located in Aberfoyle old churchyard on Manse Rd, next to the south-east corner of the ruins of the old church also known as Kirkton Church.
+His grave was marked by a stone which bears the following inscription: